 Post originally published in 2015

 When creating my family’s costumes for Mickey’s Not-So-Scary Halloween Party, I discovered that while the Marvel Universe was very popular, there wasn’t a single Loki costume or Loki helmet for kids to be found.
-But I couldn’t get the picture of my boys dressed as Thor and Loki out of my head so I knew I had to make it happen.

 I know we don’t have many more years of matching Disney family shirts and costumes ahead of us, so I plan to soak up every photogenic moment.

 But there was no Loki.
+No. LOKI.

 DIY Loki helmet and Loki Costume